-The major customers of the Company are centralized in the high tech computer industry.
-As of December 31, 2020 and 2019, 82% of the accounts receivable were concentrated on five and four major customers and five major customers, respectively.
+The major customers of the Company are centralized in the high-tech computer industry.
+As of December 31, 2021 and 2020, 70% and 82% of the accounts receivable were concentrated on six and four major customers, respectively.
 To minimize credit risk, the Company periodically evaluates the Company's financial positions and the possibility of collecting accounts receivables.